norcams/iaas/docs/team/operations/designate.rst

       IFS="$OLDIFS"

    Afterwards check the existence of slave files in */var/named*

 4) Perform various sanity checks, for instance:

-   - There should be one slave zone file for every existing **ACTIVE** zone Note that if comparing with other slave name servers, they can have several additional files.
+   - There should be one slave zone file for every existing **ACTIVE** zone

+     Note that if comparing with other slave name servers, they may have several additional files.
 These are from previously created but now deleted zones.
-     The zone fiels are not always instantly deleted.
+     The files are not always instantly deleted.
    - Check zone status with the command `rndc zonestatus [zone]` (locally!)
    - Query Designate for currently active zones and compare with existing slave zone files